Music: The UDC Edge

 Student Organizations and Activities in the UDC Music Program

-UDC’s music ensembles give you a chance to pursue your musical interests, expand your skills and be a part of the cultural life of Washington, D.C.
+UDC’s music ensembles give students a chance to pursue your musical interests, expand their skills and participate in the cultural life of Washington, D.C.
 The ensembles are open by audition to all UDC students and welcome members of the D.C. community, as well.

 UDC’s performance ensembles include: